Nextiva / Blog / Customer Experience

 YouTube Video

-10. Utilize social media creatively
+10. Use social media creatively

 For example, companies like Starbucks track when they’re mentioned on Twitter and regularly engage with their users.
 Whether it’s answering a question about operations or expressing gratitude for their customers, they come across as approachable and helpful.